duckietown/docs-brown/book/doc-sky/project3-pidcontrollers/30-tuning.md

 # Tuning
-In this portion of the project, you will be tuning the planar pid controllers that we have implemented for you, and then transfering the altitude pid you created onto your drone and will be tuning your pid gains on your drone as you did in the simulator.
+In this portion of the project, you will be tuning the planar pid controllers that we have implemented for you, and then transferring the altitude pid you created onto your drone and will be tuning your pid gains on your drone as you did in the simulator.

 ## Trimming your Drone
 Each drone is built a little differently.
 Due to differences in the weight distribution and other factors, the drone will tend to initially drift in a particular direction.

 In order to tune the altitude pid, the planar motion of the drone needs to be controlled.
 This is important so that the drone does not fly uncontrollably across the room while you're trying to tune it's altitude controller.
-To control the drone's planar motion while you're tuning the altitude, we've created and tuned pids to do this for you, but you will need to tune the initial low-rate i-terms to account for the uneven weight distrubution specific to your drone.
+To control the drone's planar motion while you're tuning the altitude, we've created and tuned pids to do this for you, but you will need to tune the initial low-rate i-terms to account for the uneven weight distribution specific to your drone.
 You will use our altitude pid to tune the planar controllers, and then you will tune your altitude pid with the tuned planar controllers.

 ## Problem 1: Understanding the Controller
 Our controller is a dual I term PID controller.
 The high-rate I term changes quickly, allowing fast response to changes.
 The low-rate I term changes slowly, allowing the drone to adjust to systemic sources of error such as poor weight distribution or a damaged propeller.
 The pids have been tuned by us and should not need significant modification for your specific drone, but the initial low i terms do need to be adjusted based on your specific drone.
 In the next part of the course we will go into more detail with this structure.
 For now we are just asking you to be responsible for the intuition.